techscaleinfinite/techscaleinfinite.github.io/docs/demo-deployment copy/media-and-entertainment/bazarr-deployment.md

 **Download and Matching:** Once Bazarr finds suitable subtitles, it's like a skilled craftsman creating the final piece of a puzzle.
 It downloads the subtitles and carefully matches them with the corresponding media files in your library, ensuring they fit perfectly.

-**Notification****:** Bazarr doesn't just work behind the scenes; it's polite enough to let you know when the job is done.
+**Notification:** Bazarr doesn't just work behind the scenes; it's polite enough to let you know when the job is done.
 It notifies your media management application, ensuring that the newly acquired subtitles become an integral part of your media metadata.

 **Automation:** The best part?
 It's all automated.
 You don't need to lift a finger.
 Bazarr takes care of the entire process, sparing you the hassle of manually searching and downloading subtitles for each and every media file.
 It's like having a trusty assistant who handles all the little details, leaving you to enjoy your media worry-free.